p2-inc/keycloak-orgs/docs/import-export.md

 ### Identity provider link import/export schema

-To add an identity provider to a organization use the following schema. <br>
+To add an identity provider to a organization use the following schema.

-If the `skipMissingIdp` is set to `false`, the identity provider with the `alias` mentioned in the property `idpLink` must be present the realm `identityProviders`.<br>
+If the `skipMissingIdp` is set to `false`, the identity provider with the `alias` mentioned in the property `idpLink` must be present the realm `identityProviders`.

 If the `skipMissingIdp` is set to `true`, if the identity provider with the `alias` mentioned in the property `idpLink` is not present the realm `identityProviders` the import will ignore it.

 ```